mjmcnelis/rta_resum/rta/README.md

-rta (c) Gojko Vujanovic and Leonardo Tinti
+Gojko Vujanovic (c) 2018

 The code solves the conformal RTA Bjorken solution.
-It was provided by Gojko Vujanovic (I later modified it)
+It was originally provided by Gojko Vujanovic (see https://github.com/gvujan/Boltzmann_equation_solver_w_RTA_and_Bjorken_sym)

 	L. Tinti, G. Vujanovic, J. Noronha, U. Heinz, Resummed hydrodynamic expansion for a plasma of particles interacting with fields, arXiv:1808.06436